Harrietnyabuto/H.o.E/README.md

 # H.o.E
-A Template for Learning Purposes only
+A Template for Learning Purposes only.
 Learn how to create forms @Contact us.